nurcanNT/nurcanNT/README.md

 - 📙 I am currently producing content on my <a href= "https://medium.com/@nrcntpkra">medium</a> account related to software.
 - 💗 I lovingly compose all my lines of code.
-- 🌱 In my spare time, I shoot and edit dessert and food videos.
-I'm trying to produce content even though I don't have much free time lately.
-- 💯 At the same time, I added rattan basket knitting to my hobbies.
-If you are curious about my little efforts, <a href = "https://www.instagram.com/madebynomatto/">you can click</a>. ↪
 - 🍰 By the way, I do not want to go without saying that I am a cheesecake master 🥰
 - 🌵 And I like a cactus too.
 I am the older sister of my cacti...